EliAndrewC/l7r/setting/l7r.md

 1124 Shinjo Hanari quickly overthrew Shinjo Yokatsu as soon as word of Jama Kohaku's declaration reached him, executing the former daimyo for high treason against the Empire and declaring a blood debt against his family line.
 Because the technique of moon cultist detection was not yet known, Hanari had no way of knowing who was a cultist, and like Bayushi Aramoro before him, he reacted by killing anyone who could possibly be a cultist, also killing or exiling their families.

-However, there were some moon cultists which both Hanari and Aramoro kept alive.
+However, there were some moon cultists whom both Hanari and Aramoro kept alive.
 These were turned over to the Kuni Witch Hunters for experimentation.
 Kuni Yori devised various procedures to uncover their weaknesses in order to develop a means by which someone could be tested for whether they were a moon cultist.
 The only reliable, useful test which has been widely disseminated is to focus sunlight through crystal into a person's eye long enough to blind them in that eye - in moon cultists, this blackens the eye throughout, including in spots which were not touched by the focused sunlight.

 1125 Kuni Yori's efforts were successful, and he sent word to the Hantei Emperor of his findings that a moon cultist could be detected by focusing sunlight through a crystal to burn out one of their eyes.
 While this would strike anyone blind, it would cause an additional blackening of the eyeball which would reveal a moon cultist for what they are.